-Spit hoods should not be used in situations where the restrained person is bleeding profusely from the area around the mouth or nose, or if there are indications that the person has a medical condition, such as difficulty breathing or vomiting.
+Surgical face masks should not be used in situations where the restrained person is bleeding profusely from the area around the mouth or nose, or if there are indications that the person has a medical condition, such as difficulty breathing or vomiting.
 In such cases, prompt medical care should be obtained.
-If the person vomits while wearing a spit hood, the spit hood should be promptly removed and discarded.
-Persons who have been sprayed with oleoresin capsicum (OC) spray should be thoroughly decontaminated, including hair, head, and clothing, prior to application of a spit hood.
+If the person vomits while wearing a surgical face mask, it should be promptly removed and discarded.
+Persons who have been sprayed with oleoresin capsicum (OC) spray should be thoroughly decontaminated, including hair, head, and clothing, prior to application of a surgical face mask.

-Those who have been placed in a spit hood should be continually monitored and shall not be left unattended until the spit hood is removed.
-Spit hoods shall be discarded after each use.
+Those who have had a surgical mask placed on them should be continually monitored and shall not be left unattended until the spit hood is removed.
+Surgical face masks shall be discarded after each use.